Mnpezz/Nano.to_woo_Point_of_sale/README.md

 ## Frequently Asked Questions

 ### Can I use this for both physical and digital products?
-Yes, the plugin supports all product types available in WooCommerce, including physical, digital, and service products.
+Yes, the plugin supports all product types available in WooCommerce, including physical, digital, and service products but digital items will not be shown or sent to the buyer during a point of sale transaction.

 ### Is it possible to customize the appearance of the POS page?
 The POS page uses a default style, but you can customize its appearance using custom CSS in your theme or a custom CSS plugin.

 ### How secure are the Nano payments?
 The plugin uses NanoPay for processing Nano payments, which provides a secure method for cryptocurrency transactions.
 Always ensure you're using the latest version of the plugin and WordPress for optimal security.

-## Changelog

-### 1.1
-- Added support for service-based products
-- Improved quantity management in the cart
-- Fixed issues with price display for sale items

-### 1.0
-- Initial release

-## Support
-For support, feature requests, or bug reports, please use the plugin's GitHub repository or contact the plugin author.

-## License
-This plugin is licensed under the GPL v2 or later.

----

-Made with ❤️ by mnpezz